How the Great Recession Hurt Americans' Health

 Sure, it’s stressful to miss a paycheck ... and that stress can harm your health, according to new findings published this week in the Proceedings of the National Academy of Sciences.

-For the study, Teresa Seeman, an epidemiologist at the University of California, Los Angeles, and her colleagues examined longitudinal data on 4,600 people between the ages of 45 and 84 collected between 2000 and 2012 to look for changes in their blood pressure and fasting blood-sugar levels.
+For the study, Teresa Seeman, an epidemiologist at UCLA, and her colleagues examined longitudinal data on 4,600 people between the ages of 45 and 84 collected between 2000 and 2012 to look for changes in their blood pressure and fasting blood-sugar levels.

 They found that blood pressure increased significantly among all groups during the time period, and blood glucose did too, among certain groups.
 The authors speculate the reason for the spike was stress—potentially different stressors for different generations.
 The younger people in the cohort were either unemployed, or those still working were likely wondering how on Earth they would be able to retire.
 The older people may have owned their own homes and watched the housing market collapse.
 All of this, they found, likely drove up their stress levels, and blood pressure.